lavaeater/turbo-rocket-ultra/README.md

 ## So where am I with the shooting system regarding this?

 ### Mechanics
 There are so many mechanics-things I would like to implemement - but perhaps they are part of other features?
+Like shotgun mechanics (basically doing a spreading using several calls to raycasting etc), ammo constraints, reloads, etc. But they might be part of a "gun feature" in the future.
+For now I wanted to be able to:
+* aim
+* shoot
+* hit enemies
+* not shoot through walls
+* deal damage
+* remove en